 This translates to being in the top 5-10% of the graduates.
 If you are not amongst the top in your university, you are unlikely to be successful.

-Does the GML Scholarship covers all my financial need?
+Will the GML Scholarship cover all my financial needs?

 Can I ask an agent to write the application?

-We want to know you as a person, and an agent is unlikely to be you.
-If you are successful in the shortlist stage, there is an interview that we talk with you in person.
+We want to know you as a person, and an agent is not you.
+If you are successful in the shortlist stage, there is an interview where we will talk with you in person.
 We value honesty and integrity.
 Any falsification and impersonation would be dealt with seriously.

-Are there other scholarship or bursary for the Manufacturing Masters?
+Are there other scholarships or bursaries for the Manufacturing Master's Programme?

 It is the responsibility of the student to provide finance for their study.
-The Funding team of Cranfield University has information in https://www.cranfield.ac.uk/funding
+For more information, please see our Funding page.

-Does everyone who study Cranfield Manufacturing Masters has a scholarship?
+Does everyone who studies the Cranfield Manufacturing Master's Programme have a scholarship?

-Not every student in the Manufacturing Masters receive a scholarship.
-Indeed, only a very small number holds the scholarship.
-GML is a competition that we selectively support those who have strong leadership potential.
+Not every student on the Manufacturing Master's Programme receives a scholarship.
+In fact, only a very small number are awarded one.
+GML is a competition in which we selectively support those who have strong leadership potential.

 I have a study offer from Cranfield University, can I apply?

-You need to hold an offer of study in one of the eligible courses in the Manufacturing Programme.
-Check the website.
+You need to hold an offer of study for one of the eligible manufacturing master's courses.

-The Cranfield University Manufacturing Masters Programme has helped to develop many leaders.
-This is an intense, 12 month learning that bring synergies between academia, industry and policy makers.
+The Cranfield University Manufacturing Master's Programme has helped to develop many leaders.
+This is an intense, 12-month programme that brings synergies between academia, industry and policy makers.
 We have alumni in senior positions in all parts of the world.
-You can find out a lot more about the Manufacturing courses on our website.
+You can find out more about our manufacturing courses on our website.

-How does Cranfield Manufacturing Masters compare with other UK Manufacturing courses?
+How does Cranfield's Manufacturing Master's compare with other UK manufacturing courses?

 Cranfield is a unique university that works closely with business and industry.
-We do not have any undergraduates and everyone here is doing a Masters or a PhD degree.
-In the Manufacturing Masters programme, students spend only 40% of their time in classroom type learning.
-They then spend 20% of their time in a group project to work with a team of other students on a business problem to deliver a working solution.
-Depending on the nature of the project, they could be based in the company, or in Cranfield.
-The remaining 40% of study time is an individual thesis that typically relates to a company project.
-Because of the practical problem solving nature of the study and the relationship the student can have with companies, Cranfield Manufacturing Masters students have very high employment rate, and rise to become leaders quickly.
+All of our students are pursuing a master's or a PhD degree - we do not have any undergraduates.
+In the Manufacturing Master's Programme, students spend only 40% of their time in classroom-type learning.
+They then spend 20% of their time on a group project, collaborating with a team of other students on a business problem to deliver a working solution.
+Depending on the nature of the project, they could be based in a company, or in Cranfield.
+The remaining 40% of study time is dedicated to an individual thesis that typically relates to a company project.
+Because of the practical problem-solving nature of the study and the relationship the student can have with companies, Cranfield Manufacturing Master's students have a very high employment rate, and often rise to become leaders quickly.

-What happens if I do not receive the scholarship?
+What happens if I do not receive a scholarship?

-Many students has complete the Cranfield degree and built a successful career.
-If you think you are unlikely to win the competition for the scholarship, we still encourage you to organise your finance to gain from this wonderful learning experience.
+Many students have completed degrees with Cranfield and built a successful career.
+If you think you are unlikely to be awarded a scholarship, we would still encourage you to organise your finances where possible in order to benefit from a first-class learning experience.

 How do I apply?

-The procedure to apply is explained fully in the website.
-You need to hold an offer of study in one of the eligible courses before you can apply.
-We ask for a separate Justification for Support document of about 2500 words in PDF format to be submitted on the website by the deadline on 17 March 2019, midnight UTC +12.
+The application procedure is explained fully below.
+You need to hold an offer of study for one of the eligible courses before you can apply.
+We also ask for a separate Justification for Support document of around 2,500 words in PDF format to be submitted by the deadline on 3 April 2020, midnight UTC -12.

-Beyond having top academic achievement, we are looking for evidence of leadership potential.
+Beyond having impressive academic achievements, we are looking for evidence of leadership potential.
 We want to understand your vision of the future.
-We look for justification on why your study is good for your future plans.
+We look for justification of why your study aspirations are valuable to your future plans.
 Most importantly, we want you to demonstrate your communication ability.
-The Justification for Support should not be a tick box set of answers.
-We are looking for an expression of personality that give us a sense of leadership potential.
+The Justification for Support should not be a tick box set of answers; we are looking for an expression of personality that give us a sense of leadership potential.

-After the submission deadline, we shall do the shortlist evaluation.
-For the people who pass the shortlist stage, they will be invited to a telephone or Skype interview in April.
-The panel evaluate the performance of the candidate and make the final decision.
+After the submission deadline, we will prepare the shortlist evaluation.
+For the candidates who pass the shortlist stage, they will be invited to a telephone or Skype interview in April.
+The panel will then evaluate the performance of the candidate and make the final decision.

-An acknowledgement shall be sent once you submit an application.
-We shall then get in touch after the competition closes.
+An acknowledgement will be sent to you by email once you submit an application.
+We will then get in touch after the competition closes.